sergey-shandar/public/notes/dweb/foundation.md

 5. **Networks Of Trust**.
 It's based on DISOT.
 This is where the fun and opportunities are.
 It's about weighted subjective trust, reducing information noise, and playing a positive-sum game with others.

 I have a clear understanding of how to implement 1 and 2 that is future-proof.
 There is still a lot of work to be done on 3.

+## How can we build a digital infrastructure based on the proof principle?

+That is the main challenge.
+While many proofs, such as cryptographically strong hash functions, have already been intensely investigated, other areas, such as [ZK proofs](https://en.wikipedia.org/wiki/Zero-knowledge_proof), are pretty new.